solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 # Optimization

-## Monitoring Hardware and Query Performance
+## Monitoring hardware and query performance

 In addition to the audit and activity logs, server performance can also be monitored with [Azure Metrics].
 Azure metrics are provided in a one-minute frequency and alerts can be configured from them.
-For more information, reference [Monitoring in Azure Database for MySQL] for specifics on what kind of metrics that can be monitored.
+For more information, reference [Monitoring in Azure Database for MySQL] for specifics on what kind of metrics can be monitored.

 As previously mentioned, monitoring metrics such as the `cpu_percent` or `memory_percent` can be important when deciding to upgrade the database tier.
 Consistently high values could indicate a tier upgrade is necessary.

-Additionally, if cpu and memory do not seem to be the issue, administrators can explore database-based options such as indexing and query modifications for poor performing queries.
+Additionally, if CPU and memory do not seem to be the issue, administrators can explore database-based options such as indexing and query modifications for poor-performing queries.

-To find poor performing queries, run the following:
+To find poor-performing queries, run the following:

 ``` kql
 AzureDiagnostics